camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/health.md

 Zeebe broker exposes two http endpoints to query its health status:

+- Startup check
 - Ready check
 - Health check

+### Startup check

+Startup check endpoint is exposed via `http://{zeebe-broker}:{zeebe.broker.network.monitoringApi.port}/startup` (by default port 9600).
+This endpoint return an empty 204 response.
+If it is not ready, it will return a 503 error.

+A broker has successfully started when:
+1. The broker has found other brokers in the cluster.
+1. All partitions owned by this broker have started and participate in replication.
+2. Other necessary services has started.

+A successful startup does not mean the broker is ready to process requests.
+The broker is ready only after startup has successfully completed.

 ### Ready check